emmanuellar/emmanuellar/README.md

 ### Hi there 👋

 **I am Amara** a ✨ _front end developer_ ✨ who loves to build stuffs with HTML, CSS, Bootstrap and JavaScript.
+I am also a community manager and technical writer.
 It's nice to meet you.

 Here are a few things about me:
 - 🌱 I’m currently learning Vue